 On July 13, 2004, the USDA announced the results of a soybean request for referendum.
 The results showed too few soybean producers wanted a continuance referendum on the Order.
 The request for referendum was held from May 1 through May 28, 2004, at USDA’s Farm Service Agency county offices.
 If at least 10 percent (not in excess of one-fifth of which can be producers in any one state) of the 663,880 soybean producers nationwide had participated in the request for referendum, a referendum would have been held.
 Only 3,206 valid requests for a referendum were cast; far short of the 66,388 required to trigger a referendum.

 During the period of May 4-29, 2009, eligible soybean producers were provided the opportunity to request a referendum on the Soybean Checkoff program.
 This legislated activity occurs every 5 years.
 On July 17, 2009, USDA announced that only 759 soybean producers participated--far short of the 58,918 required for a referendum.

 The program’s goal is to strengthen the position of soybeans in the marketplace and to maintain and expand domestic and foreign markets and uses for soybeans and soybean products.
 It is funded by a mandatory assessment of 0.5 of 1 percent of the net market price of soybeans.
-All producers marketing soybeans must pay the assessment.
-Assessments under the national program average $90-95 million ($101.4 million in fiscal year 2012) annually and are used to fund promotional and informational campaigns and to conduct research with the objective of expanding and improving the use of soybeans and soybean products.
+All producers marketing soybeans, with the exception of organic producers, must pay the assessment.
+Annual assessments under the national Program were $101.7 million and $104.8 million, respectively, in fiscal years 2012 and 2013.
+These Program collections are used to fund promotional and informational campaigns and to conduct research with the objective of expanding and improving the use of soybean and soybean products.